CaryXiao1/cs140e-lightsaber/README.md

 ### Method

 1. To use hardware PWM, we refer to section 9 in the ARM peripherals manual.
 We first had to set the proper function of PWM pin 18 (`GPIO_FUNC_ALT5`).
 Then, similar to I2S, we set the GPIO clock manager to operate using the 19.2MHz oscillator.
-We use a sampling frequency of around 44100 (44.1kHz is common sampling frequency).
-We control this by setting the range
+We use a sampling frequency of around 44100 (44.1kHz is common sampling frequency for audio).
+We control this by setting the `range` of the PWM to `clock_rate` / `sampling_frequency`).
+2. We then played a simple tone by writing to the `RNG1` (range) register and the `DAT1` (data) register. `DAT1` / `RNG1` should be a constant PWM frequency, so we are able to create a basic tone.
+This is done in `tests/play_tone.c`.
-2. To get .WAV working, we use a description of the `.WAV` file format online to jump start the process.
+3. To get .WAV working, we use a description of the `.WAV` file format online to jump start the process (https://ccrma.stanford.edu/courses/422-winter-2014/projects/WaveFormat/#:~:text=A%20WAVE%20file%20is%20often,form%20the%20%22Canonical%20form%22.)
 We understood that getting `.WAV` to run should consist of iterating through each `.WAV` sample, and sending the corresponding frequency to the `PWM_FIFO`.
+For this, we additionally enable FIFO in the PWM `CTL` register, and write to `FIF1`.
+The first test is in `tests/play_wav.c`.
+Once we were able to play on wav file, we were able to use this code to bring everything together.

 ### Difficulties

 1. The first difficulty was when setting PWM Peripherals registers, and understanding which mode to use.
 Thw PWM controller has two submodes where `MSEN=0` and `MSEN=1`.
 We were initially using `MSEN=0` as the this uses the default PWM algorithm.
 When reading through the datasheet, it was hard to distinguish the difference between the modes.
 One seemed to use N/M as the duty cycle, whereas the other described the same duty cycle using different letters M/S. For this, a friend who had taken the class last year was able to help out and suggested trying `MSEN=1`.
-2.
+2. Playing the audio at the same time as the neopixel lights and gyroscope.
+During our first iteration, we tried to incorporate sending samples to the speaker within the same while loop as our gyro and setting lights.
+The issue here was that gyro and lights would take extra cycles, and since PWM is dependent on the timing of setting items in FIFO, we would get white noise.
+A semi-solution was to split the audio file into chunks, and play each chunk at a time.
+The tradeoff was an evident popping noise.
+Our solution to the popping was to increase the volume of the original .wav file so that the popping was less apparent.
+This gave it the illusion of concurrency!

+Special shoutout to Joe Tan and Daniel Zamoschin (student in last year's class) who took the time to help us get through these difficulties.

 ## Designing the Hilt